jamesjsong/jamesjsong.github.io/_posts/2024-12-26-Father-Joe.md

 On Mother Theresa and the dark night of the soul, when she felt abandoned by God for the last fifty years of her life.

 *It is a gift from God that she was allowed to struggle with her faith.
 The closer we get to God, the more unbearable it will be.
-Look at Moses.
-We will burn and die if we see God.*
+Look at Moses.[^3] We will burn and die if we see God.*

 <p style="text-align: center;">*</p>